-To facilitate and give legal recognition to • Electronic funds transfer between banks and financial institutions by amending RBI Act, 1934.
-To enable • Electronic governance To empower • State/Central Government to intercept/monitor any information transmitted through any computer resource for investigation of any offence.
+To empower • State/Central Government to intercept/monitor any information transmitted through any computer resource for investigation of any offence.
 To provide for • Protection of data security and privacy.
-To deal with • Electronic offences by amending Indian Panel Code, 1860 and Indian Evidence Act, 1872.
+To deal with Electronic offences by amending Indian Panel Code, 1860 and Indian Evidence Act, 1872.